Riverside and the Lune Viaduct

 Walk 11 - A short low level walk from Sedbergh taking in the River Lune and River Rawthey the highlight being the spectacular Lune Viaduct - suitable for families - 6.5 miles circular [by bus or car] - 3.5 hours Back to Dentdale

-Start from the library in the centre of Sedbergh walk away from the town centre for 100m and turn right up Howgill Lane, Follow the lane for nearly 1 mile and as the road dips down near a farm look for a signpost and stile on the left at Heights of Winder.
-Pass through the stile to the left of the farmhouse and another stile immediately after then turn right through a gate, Proceed down the hillside to cross Slacks Lane.
+Starting from the library in the centre of Sedbergh walk past the Dalesman pub to immediately turn right up Howgill Lane, Follow the lane for nearly 1 mile and as the road dips down near a farm look for a signpost and stile on the left at Heights of Winder.
+Pass through the stile to the left of the farmhouse and another stile immediately after and then turn right through a gate, Proceed down the hillside to cross Slacks Lane.
 On the other side of the lane pass through two fields and in the far right hand corner of the second look for a gate.
 Bear slightly right and in the diagonal corner look for a gate in the trees.
 Pass over Crossdale Beck and along the access track to Low Braithwaite.

 For current timetables see Western Dales Bus